This is how to work from home

-So if the idea of going back to work feels you with dread then here are 39 jobs you can do in school hours throughout the UK.
+So if the idea of going back to work feels you with dread then here are 41 of the best jobs for stay-at-home mums.

 If you like the sound of one but are unsure if you have the qualifications then have a look at an online provider like the Open University or Udemy to update your skills.